why should you join?

 What does the registration fee cover?

 The kids receive an age-appropriate ball, a uniform tee in the second week and a participation award at the end of the season.
-The fee also covers practices & games, site location use permit, volunteer uniforms, net systems, shipping and administrative costs.
+The fee also covers practices & games, site location use permit, volunteer uniforms, net systems, shipping, administrative costs and insurance.

 How do I become a team or site volunteer?